Boots, buckles and skis: Exploring the crazy world of skijoring in the American West

 It’s a mashup of “Boot Scootin’ Boogie” and “Life in the Fast Lane.”

 The funny name is derived from the Norwegian word skikjøring, which means ski driving.
-The roots go back hundreds of years to Scandinavians harnessing reindeer and strapping on Nordic skis to cross vast expanses of frozen tundra.
+Its roots go back hundreds of years to Scandinavians harnessing reindeer and strapping on Nordic skis to cross vast expanses of frozen tundra.

 In the modern version, cowboys and cowgirls on horseback tow skiers (and snowboarders) holding a 30-foot-long rope hooked to the saddle over a snow-covered obstacle course at breakneck speed.
 The skier must navigate slalom gates, hit jumps, grab rings and make sweeping turns.